 This is meant to help children identify non-verbal clues as to how others feel and helps them put meaning behind emotions.

 Speaking kindly and being kind can be a long journey, however, I really believe nearly every child has the ability to be kind if they are shown the way.
+Part of kindness is connection – if you need help with you connection tools – check out our HAPPY KIDS PACK– a brilliant way to increase our bond with our kids.
+Find it HERE!

 Its important to remember that kid can slip in and out of being unkind… it’s normal.
 However, because there are so many outside influences that are unkind, when we model kindness, they can often counteract the negative messages that they’re absorbing.